 - a) If a service provided from outside the University is accessed by means of University facilities then users must also abide by that provider's conditions of use, code of conduct, policies or rules relating to the use of that service. - b) In order that the University may comply with its licences for access to electronic resources (including databases and electronic journals), users shall ensure the security and confidentiality of the electronic resources made available to them.
 In addition, users shall ensure that any information derived from these resources is used only for the purpose defined in the licences which includes non-commercial use only.
-Copies of these licences, which include full details of copyright restrictions, are available for inspection on application to the Main Library. - c) If a user connects to external services using the University network and internet connection in order to carry out personal transactions such as purchase of goods or banking transactions, the University accepts no liability for those transactions, or for the security of any personal data transmitted.
+Copies of these licences, which include full details of copyright restrictions, are available for inspection on application to the Main Library. - c) The University is not liable for any financial or material loss to an individual user in accessing the internet for personal use.
+In particular, if a user connects to external services using the University network and internet connection in order to carry out personal transactions such as purchase of goods or banking transactions, the University accepts no liability for those transactions, or for the security of any personal data transmitted.